blinkinput/blinkinput-android/README.md

 }
 ```

-Note that [ImageListener](https://blinkocr.github.io/blinkocr-android/com/microblink/image/ImageListener.html) can only be given to _BlinkOCRActivity_ via Intent, while to [RecognizerView](#recognizerView), you need to give [Metadata listener](https://blinkocr.github.io/blinkocr-android/com/microblink/metadata/MetadataListener.html) and [Metadata settings](https://blinkocr.github.io/blinkocr-android/com/microblink/metadata/MetadataSettings.html) that defines which metadata should be obtained.
-When you give _ImageListener_ to _BlinkOCRActivity_ via Intent, it internally registers a _MetadataListener_ that enables obtaining of all available image types and invokes _ImageListener_ given via Intent with the result.
+Note that [ImageListener](https://blinkocr.github.io/blinkocr-android/com/microblink/image/ImageListener.html) can only be given to _SegmentScanActivity_ via Intent, while to [RecognizerView](#recognizerView), you need to give [Metadata listener](https://blinkocr.github.io/blinkocr-android/com/microblink/metadata/MetadataListener.html) and [Metadata settings](https://blinkocr.github.io/blinkocr-android/com/microblink/metadata/MetadataSettings.html) that defines which metadata should be obtained.
+When you give _ImageListener_ to _SegmentScanActivity_ via Intent, it internally registers a _MetadataListener_ that enables obtaining of all available image types and invokes _ImageListener_ given via Intent with the result.
 For more information and examples how to use _MetadataListener_ for obtaining images, refer to demo applications.

 # <a name="recognitionSettingsAndResults"></a> Recognition settings and results